hadron43/Ignite-Wars-Pro/README.md

 ==================================================

-We are using inputs from gyroscope sensor, and push buttons: one for start/stop and other for fire, realaying the data to Processing through Arduino and using it as inputs for running the game.
+We are using inputs from gyroscope sensor, and push buttons: one for start/stop and other for fire, relaying the data to Processing through Arduino and using it as inputs for running the game.

 Sample Youtube Video:   https://www.youtube.com/watch?v=pUqISgHpKUU